tariqali021/Javascript-Quick-Notes/README.md

 - a scripting/programming language or a tool to addinteractivity into the websites dynamically.
 - It's actually a client-side scripting language but also "JS runtime is a popular tool to power web servers."
+-  it’s synchronous and single-threaded so only one code execution process can happen at any one time.
 - Popular frontend JS framewroks are ReactJS, AngularJS & backend is Node.JS

 # Constants